mittal-prashant/HangMan/README.md

-There are 2 files in this folder : Hangman.pl and README.txt.
+There are 2 files : Hangman.pl and README.md

 You can run the program using the command perl Hangman.pl in the terminal.